amitgiri-13/devops-bootcamp/day2/Devops-introduction.md

 ---

-## DevOps Metrics
+## DORA Metrics

-DevOps metrics are key data points that show how well a DevOps pipeline is performing.
-They help teams quickly identify bottlenecks, improve workflows, and enhance overall delivery efficiency.
-These metrics measure both technical performance and team processes.
+DORA (DevOps Research and Assessment) is a framework designed to evaluate and enhance software development and delivery performance.
+It provides metrics and insights that help teams understand how efficiently they deliver software, pinpoint bottlenecks, and identify opportunities for continuous improvement.
+Four DORA Metrics are:

 ###  Deployment Frequency
   How often you deploy code to production.